Working With the Inspectors

 With a shape object selected, use this inspector to transform it in various ways.

-- To change the shape (for example, from a rectangle to a circle), click the menu at the top of the inspector to reveal the Shape Palette (at right).
+To change the shape (for example, from a rectangle to a circle), click the menu at the top of the inspector to reveal the Shape Popover.
 It includes all of OmniGraffle’s built-in shapes plus any custom shapes you’ve created.

 Defining Line Attributes and Behaviors with the Line Inspector

-Use this inspector to configure the properties of a the lines used to connect objects.
+Use this inspector to configure the properties of lines used to connect objects.

 - Straight for a line that takes the shortest possible path between points.